Click here to edit text

 10. Why do you use such weird toilet paper?

 We use Rose toilet paper which is locally produced from recycled paper since Harriet read that soft, fluffy toilet paper is made from cutting down new trees everyday.
-Please keep in mind that Ghana does not have a rubbish collection system except in certain areas of Accra.
+Please keep in mind that Ghana does not have a rubbish collection system except in certain areas.
 As a result we are conscientious about what we use in regard to packaging, containers and plastic.
-We ask that what you bring in, you take out again.
+We ask that what rubbish you bring in, you take out again.

 11. What is a "chop bar"?